 How to apply for the Dental Hygiene program

-The Dental Hygiene program is designed as a 1 + 1 program, where Phase I includes your general education and related courses, which may be taken at Greenville Tech or any articulating college.
+The Dental Hygiene program is designed as a 1 + 1 program, where Phase I includes your general education and related courses, which may be taken at Greenville Technical College or any articulating college.

 Upon successful completion of Phase I, qualified students are eligible to apply for Phase II of the Dental Hygiene program in January through April.
 Applications for Phase II must be postmarked no later than May 1.

-Admission into the Greenville Tech Dental Hygiene program Phase I does not guarantee admission into Phase II of the program.
+Admission into the Greenville Technical College Dental Hygiene program Phase I does not guarantee admission into Phase II of the program.
 Phase II admission is competitive based on weighted admission scores and the relative scores of the applicant pool each year.